EloiseRosen/WhatTheFSharp/README.md

-# WhatTheFSharp
+# What The F#?

-A collection of surprising behavior by programming language.
+A collection of surprising behavior by programming language: [WhatTheFSharp.com](https://whatthefsharp.com/)